BEST Egypt Cruise Deals (2024 + 2025): Cheap & Discount Cruises to Egypt - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to Egypt.
 Choose from the best cruise deals and specials for Egypt cruises.
 Save up to 50% on last minute Egypt cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular Egypt cruises often sail to Rome (Civitavecchia), Aqaba (Petra), Safaga, Limassol and Haifa (Tel Aviv) during their cruise itinerary.
+Popular Egypt cruises often sail to Rome (Civitavecchia), Aqaba (Petra), Safaga, Haifa (Tel Aviv) and Aswan during their cruise itinerary.
 Egypt cruises could leave from Barcelona, Cairo, Dubai, Florida and the East Coast.
 Most commonly, Egypt cruises sail for 6-9 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.